 I have read several sources advising to stay away from coco fiber/coir as a laybox and incubator substrate.
 At best, the material may stain the eggs, and it is thought that there may be a chance that the materials may leech into the eggs and harm them.
 I have not experimented with coir, so I cannot confirm or deny this claim, but I prefer to play it safe.

-After eggs are laid, you may notice that your female has a bit of a "deflated" look anterior to the rear limbs, where she may have been a bit pear-shaped before, so that is something else to keep an eye out for if you're unsure if your gecko is gravid (carrying eggs).
+After eggs are laid, you may notice that your female has a bit of a "deflated" look anterior to the rear limbs, where she may have been a bit pear-shaped before, so that is something else to keep an eye out for if you're unsure if your gecko is gravid.

 A healthy female can lay a clutch of two eggs every thirty days or so.
 Viable eggs will generally look bright white all around - though if your eggs come out looking a little yellowish, it's recommended that you don't throw them out unless you're 100% sure they're infertile.
 Eggs can be incubated in a separate container; I prefer to use aquatic planting soil or APS as an incubation material.
-The APS should be rinsed thoroughly or even boiled ahead of time, and then allowed to sit in a sieve for a few minutes until it is cooled and no longer dripping.
+This is a lightweight rock-like material which looks like aquarium gravel, but which actually holds water as it is porous.
+It has the added benefit of changing colors as it gains and loses moisture, so you can tell at a glance whether you need to add more humidity.
+The APS should be rinsed thoroughly and boiled ahead of time, and then allowed to sit in a sieve for a few minutes until it is cooled and no longer dripping.
 Aquatic planting soil can be found at many plant nurseries where koi pond supplies are carried.
 Use your finger to make indentations in the APS that will fit the eggs.
-The eggs can be set inside so they are only one-third to one-half submerged beneath the incubation material.
+The eggs can be set inside so they are one-half submerged beneath the incubation material.
 An incubation container can have tiny holes punched into it to provide air for the eggs and eventual hatchlings, or, if you prefer to follow my methods, you can try it without the holes and just open the lid once a week for a few minutes to vent in new air.
 Just be wary of checking the container often once you know incubation time is nearing an end, so you can catch hatchlings and make sure they have enough air.

 Gecko eggs are not like birds' eggs.
 They do not need to be rotated; they should be left with the same side facing up in their incubator through their entire incubation period.
 You can prevent shifting by making a small pencil mark gently on the top surface of the egg.
 In my experience, eggs will still hatch if you have an "accident" and they get bumped, so please do not panic if that happens; just keep in mind that in nature, the eggs would be buried under soil and left facing one way, so it may be developmentally helpful to keep from moving the eggs too much.

-Incubation can go from around 65 days at room temperature, to all the way up to 120 days and beyond.
+Incubation can go from around 65 days at room temperature, to all the way up to 120 days and beyond, depending on your temps.
 If you keep your home on the cooler side, your eggs may take longer to hatch, but this is thought to be beneficial to the growing embryo, as it has time to absorb all of the egg's nutrients and may be stronger when it does finally hatch.
-In my experience, eggs incubated on the hotter side, at around 78 F+, seem to hatch out smaller with less-developed crests and tend to be a bit more flighty upon hatching.
-I find that about 70 to 72 F is a decent incubation temperature.
+In my experience, eggs incubated on the hotter side, at around 76 F+, seem to hatch out smaller with less-developed crests and tend to be a bit more flighty upon hatching.
+I find that about 70 to 72 F is my ideal incubation temperature.

 You can check to see if your eggs are viable by "candling" them.
-Take the egg into a dark room and hold it up to a very bright LED-type light.
+Take the egg into a dark room and hold it up to a very bright LED-type light (the light on most cell phones works well for this).
 If you see a small red circle at the top of the egg, chances are, the egg is good.
 This red circle will develop quickly as the first week goes on, so if you didn't see anything the first day, try again in a few days.
 Keep in mind that the less you handle the eggs, the better, if for no other reason than to avoid accidents, so taking them out every day to candle them isn't a great idea.

 Generally, the two eggs in a clutch may hatch within an hour to within a day of each other.
 However, it is not unheard of for a clutch to hatch around a week apart.